Kyawzint17/myprofileportfolio/README.md

 # myprofileportfolio
-My showcases about my skills, education and myself.
+My showcases about my profile, skills, and projects.